hernanmp/hernanmp.github.io/index.md

 ## Welcome!

+I  am  currently in the job market  looking for tenure  track positions in statistics and data sciences.

 I am Neyman Visiting Assistant Professor in the [Department of Statistics at University of California, Berkeley](http://statistics.berkeley.edu/).
 Before that, I earned a  Ph.D. in statistics at [The University of Texas at Austin](https://stat.utexas.edu/) in May 2017 under the supervision of  [Prof. James Scott](http://jgscott.github.io/).
 Prior to that, I completed a B.S in Mathematics at [CIMAT](https://www.cimat.mx/en) in April 2013 advised by [Prof. Daniel Hernandez-Hernandez](https://www.cimat.mx/~dher/).
+I was born and raised  in the rural area in Honduras.

+ My work constructs algorithms for network  estimation problems,  sequential analysis, tensor denoising, deconvolution, nonparametric regression, and graphical models.
+One important theme of my research is  to  develop  computationally  efficient  algorithms, that also  enjoy strong probabilistic guarantees of convergence in a frequentest sense.

+My past and  ongoing  research has been driven by  applications in physics, biology, computer science, health-care, and financial data.
+In all of these, my work  constructs statistical methodology, both frequentist and  Bayesian.

 A copy of my CV  can be found [here](https://github.com/hernanmp/hernanmp.github.io/blob/master/cv_oscar_madrid.pdf).